junxit/us-congress-code/title-45/chapter-11/sec-363a.md

 ### References in Text

 The Railroad Unemployment Insurance Act, referred to in subsec. (b)(3), is act June 25, 1938, ch.
 680, 52 Stat.
-1094, as amended, which is classified principally to this chapter.
+1094, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see section 367 of this title and Tables.

 ### Codification